Team Homer: Cultural references

 Bart and Milhouse buy an issue of Mad magazine.
 Bart also puts a Mad iron-on reading "Down with Homework" on one of his T-shirts, which causes controversy at school.
 Milhouse is shocked to see the new school uniforms, and his jaw drops, a "Woody Allen-esque" type of joke.
 The final bowling scene is similar to the final golfing scene in the 1980 film Caddyshack.
 Homer references the song "Mr. Roboto" by Styx.
 Moe's unsuccessful attempt to sideline Mr. Burns by hitting his leg with a crowbar is done in a similar manner to Shane Stant's attempt in 1994 to sideline figure skater Nancy Kerrigan by physical assault.
 "Spanish Flea" plays while Martin and Lisa model the new uniforms.
 Mr. Burns' ether-induced hallucinations cause him to perceive Homer as Poppin' Fresh and Hans Moleman as "that delightful TV leprechaun."

 Reception

 In its original broadcast, "Team Homer" finished 58th in the ratings for the week of January 1–7, 1996, with a Nielsen rating of 9.4.
 The episode was the fourth highest-rated show on the Fox network that week, following The X-Files, Beverly Hills, 90210, and Married... with Children.

 Since airing, the episode has received mostly positive reviews from television critics.

+DVD Movie Guide's Colin Jacobson said that to his surprise, "the dress code plot works the best".
+He liked the mockery of Mad magazine and the "overemphasis on the way it disrupts the educational process".
+Jacobson thought the bowling plot had plenty of "nice moments" too, and "these add up to a solid show".
+Jennifer Malkowski of DVD Verdict considered the best part of the episode to be when Homer ends a phone conversation with the "highly quotable" line, "I gotta go.
+My damn wiener kids are listening."
+Malkowski concluded her review by giving the episode a grade of A−.
+Mirkin described the episode as "excellent", and praised Scully's "great" script.